etan18/Obsidian-Notes/Unfinished/attention.md

 #### value
 Given the computed attention pattern, we now need to perform an update to modify the original token embedding $E_i$ to more accurately represent the meaning of the token in this context.
 The **value vector** $V_i$, which has the same dimensions as $E_i$, tells us exactly how much to transpose $E_i$ by.

 In practice, we decompose the value matrix into the product of two matrices in order to create fewer tunable parameters.
-Ideally, we have that the number of value parameters is equal to the sum of the number of key and query parameters.
+Ideally, we have that the number of value parameters is equal to the sum of the number of key and query parameters---achieved by having the dimensions of each matrix be $\text{embedding space size} \times \text{key-query space size}$.
+This serves to act as a low-[[rank]] transformation.

 We synthesize the procedure above into the following formula:
 $$\text{Attention}(Q, K, V) = \text{softmax}\bigg(\frac{K^\top Q}{\sqrt{d_k}}\bigg) \cdot V$$
 The division by $\sqrt{d_k}$, the dimension of the key vectors, is added to provide numerical stability in the key-query space.

+## multi-headed attention
+Everything described in the previous section refers to a single head of self-attention.
+The attention pattern captured by a single head of attention may represent a single type of relationship between words.
+Some high level examples may include how adjectives modify nouns or how nouns modify proper nouns, although the true attention pattern is typically much more complex to interpret in practice.

+In practice, these many attention heads process the same input in parallel, and each head outputs a final attention value to modify the original embedding by.
+We sum together the outputs of each head and add that total to the embedding of the target token.

+## cross-attention
+Cross attention is used for [[sequential modeling|sequence-to-sequence models]] which deal with two different types of data.

+The key difference in cross attention is that the key and query matrices are learned from two different datasets (ex.
+French and English datasets for translation, audio and text datasets for transcription).